pnp/blog/content/post/adaptive-cards-community-call-november-2021.md

 tags: []
 type: "regular"
 ---
-{{< image alt="adaptive-cards-November THumb.png" src="images/blog/adaptive-cards-community-call-november-2021/adaptive-cards-November THumb.png" >}}

 The following topics are covered in this month's community call:

-- **Viva
-Connections + Adaptive Cards** (Dashboard overview, 6 different Quick View card layouts, and comparing card renderings from Designer and Dashboard) Emily Lynam (Microsoft), Max Kulakov (Microsoft), and Siddharth Gulati (Microsoft),
+- **Viva Connections + Adaptive Cards** (Dashboard overview, 6 different Quick View card layouts, and comparing card renderings from Designer and Dashboard) Emily Lynam (Microsoft), Max Kulakov (Microsoft), and Siddharth Gulati (Microsoft),
-- **v1.5 Blog Post + Website Changes**
-(feature details in latest blog post and v1.5 features added to Designer) - J.P.
+- **v1.5 Blog Post + Website Changes** (feature details in latest blog post and v1.5 features added to Designer) - J.P.
 Roca (Microsoft) and
-- **Q&A** -- members of the
-Developer and PM teams fielded questions on a host of topics for the last 25 minutes on this call.
+- **Q&A** -- members of the Developer and PM teams fielded questions on a host of topics for the last 25 minutes on this call.
-- Questions on Power Apps, Viva
-Connections, Adaptive Cards, AC in Azure Logic Apps, Adaptive Components, AC Designer, Universal Actions, Teams, Outlook integration...
+- Questions on Power Apps, Viva Connections, Adaptive Cards, AC in Azure Logic Apps, Adaptive Components, AC Designer, Universal Actions, Teams, Outlook integration...
 - This call was hosted by [J.P.
 Roca](http://twitter.com/jpthepm) (Microsoft) | @jpthepm.
-Recorded on
-November 11, 2021.
+Recorded on November 11, 2021.

 ## Agenda